 Users with codes explicitly written to run on GPUs can utilize the GPU resources.
-A user requests a single GPU on the ‘gpuv100’ partition. and it can then make use of the requested GPU resources.
-It’s worth noting that multiple GPUs can be requested for a single job, with each GPU node having 4 GPUs available.
+Users may request a single GPU node on the ‘interactive’, ‘short’, ‘medium’, or ‘long’ partition, and then make use of the requested GPU resources.
+It is worth noting that multiple GPUs can be requested for a single job, with each GPU node having 4 GPUs available.
 For instance, let’s request a GPU node and verify that PyTorch can access the GPU.
+See gpu_test.sl Slurm file as follows.

 The gpu_test.sl Slurm file as follows.